IceAsteroid/swayReadCursorEvalLoop.sh/README.md

 ```

 ## Debugging
-You can turn on echoed messages to print in the terminal by uncommenting those `echo` lines in the script to see what happens.
+You can turn on echo messages to print in the terminal by uncommenting those `echo` lines in the script to see what happens.

 There's no need to add an option for that to decrease the performance of the script, since it's very simple to uncomment them, they're only a few lines.